ParisSaclayChangePoint/ParisSaclayChangePoint.github.io/info.md

 **Registration**

 Registration is mandatory (but free of charge).
 Complimentary lunches and a social dinner will be provided.
 The number of participants is limited, so please register in advance.
+Registration closing date is **December the 1st**

 <p style="text-align: center;">
 <a href="https://docs.google.com/forms/d/e/1FAIpQLSdrJDJYCFtiO1Pe1R85hQrI1LLHs-W2fCg9wWRxKjeeWaZckg/viewform?usp=sf_link">----- Register here -----</a>